rfmajor/ts-autofill/README.md

 4. Go to `My extensions` and click `Load unpacked`.
 5. Select the `ts-autofiller` directory from your device.

-To use the extension, simply click on its icon.
+To use the extension, login to [SuiteProjects Pro](https://auth.netsuitesuiteprojectspro.com), navigate to the timesheet submit form and simply click on the extension icon.
 You should see a popup like this:

 ![Popup](./popup.png)

+Fill all the fields according to your needs.
+If `Project prefix` is empty, the first project from the dropdown menu will be used.
+After clicking the `Autofill timesheets` button you should see that a new filled row appeared on the page.
+You can click it multiple times to insert additional rows if needed.

+That's it, I hope I made submitting timesheets a little bit more convenient for you :)